Title: Effects of Mendelsohn Maneuver on Measures of Swallowing Duration Post-Stroke

 “A successful Mendelsohn swallow meant the participant was able to swallow and sustain laryngeal elevation for approximately 2 seconds or greater.” p.5

-A good quick intro on sEMG is also provided which was a nice refresher and also emphasized the importance of recruitment of muscles in order to have an effect (Check it out here).
+A quick intro on sEMG is also provided which was a nice refresher while emphasizing the importance of recruitment of muscles in order to have an effect (Check it out here).

 Okay, so we all know how to do a Mendelsohn (hopfeully)………….

 With sufficient blinding, randomization, and high post-VFSS measure inter-judge reliability, here’s what the authors found:

 “Results after two weeks of treatment were better than results after one week of treatment,” p.6

 Which, we pretty much all know that more (good) treatment typically > less/no treatment…🤞🤞